International Medical Graduates (ECFMG)

 The Educational Commission on Foreign Medical Graduates (ECFMG) is authorized by the U.S. Department of State to sponsor visas in the J-1 Alien Physician category.
 International Medical Graduates (IMGs) who wish to participate in U.S. graduate medical training are required to hold this J-1 category.
 The ISSO serves as the Training Program Liaison (TPL) between UCSF departments and ECFMG.

-In order to apply, it's essential that you know the fundamental requirements of your training program (i.e. Program ID, primary sites of instruction, duration) under the programs accreditation.
+If your department has selected a prospective physician to participate in a graduate medical training program, please follow the steps below.
+It's essential that you know the fundamental requirements of your training program (i.e., Program ID, primary sites of instruction, duration) under the program's accreditation before applying.
 If you don't know this information, you should contact UCSF Graduate Medical Education or review your program accreditation information on the ACGME website.
+If you have questions about the process, please contact Brian Groves at [email protected]

 Timeline

 Visa applications must be submitted to the ISSO at least 6 months prior to the prospective ECFMG start date.
+Once ISSO submits a completed request to ECFMG, ECFMG generally requires 3 months to mail the DS-2019 to ISSO.

 Application Instructions for Host Departments

 4. ISSO reviews the request and submits the J-1 visa application to ECFMG.
+ECFMG will then request that the physician complete their portion of the application through the ECFMG physician portal (OASIS).

 Canadian Physicians

-Please note that Canadian graduates of Canadian or U.S. medical schools are exempt from the ECFMG certification requirement.
+Canadian graduates of Canadian or U.S. medical schools are exempt from the ECFMG certification requirement.
 However, Canadian participants will still need to acquire an ECFMG account number by emailing [email protected] with the following information in order for the ISSO to submit an application for the J-1 DS-2019 needed to enter the US:

 • physician's full name